If you're short on cash you have two options.

 It all comes down to identifying your unnecessary cost and redistributing it in a way that lets you save money without having any negative impact on your living standards.

 What are your tips to save money with a minimum effort?
+Let me know in the comments below.

 Please let me know what you think in the comments section below.